awslabs/aws-cloudformation-template-formatter/README.md

 ### Go package documentation

+The `parse` and `format` packages have moved to become part of [rain](https://github.com/aws-cloudformation/rain).

-To see the current Go documentation for cfn-format, please check [format/exported.go](https://github.com/awslabs/aws-cloudformation-template-formatter/tree/master/format/format.go).
+To see the current Go documentation, please check [the Rain source code](https://github.com/aws-cloudformation/rain/tree/master/format/format.go).